 Available Water Sources

 For example, you absolutely want to make certain that your pooch has a fresh supply of water when playing outside.
-When your dog is ready to come in from playing outside, bring the water bowel inside with you.
+When your dog is ready to come in from playing outside, bring the water bowl inside with you.

 Warmth and Shelter

 The fact that your home provides warmth and shelter turns it into a major attraction for mice.
-Mice will most attracted to your home generally in geographic locations that have colder winter months.
+Mice will most be attracted to your home generally in geographic locations that have colder winter months.
 They will also be attracted when rainy weather persists.

 There is some evidence to suggest that a pregnant mouse is also more likely to seek shelter in your house.
-As is the case with mammals generally, when a female is pregnant, she instinctively seeks out shelter of the kind represented by a house or other similar structure.
+As is the case with mammals generally, when a female is pregnant, she instinctively seeks out the shelter of the kind represented by a house or other similar structure.
 Keep in mind that if a pregnant mouse ends up in your residence, you can end up with a full-blown infestation in a short period of time.

 Cracks and Openings in Walls

 Mice do not magically appear inside your home – although sometimes seems like it is the case.
-Mice typically enter home through cracks and openings in walls, or under doors.
-Bear in mind that a passage of this nature can be very small and narrow.
+Mice typically enter a home through cracks and openings in walls, or under doors.
+Bear in mind that the passage of this nature can be very small and narrow.
 A mouse will still be able to get through and into your house when the crack, gap, or opening is small.

 Eliminating cracks and opening is a must.
 Begin by plugging openings along interior walls.
 This prevents mice access into the main part of your home.

-Odors from Prior Mice Infestation
+Odors From Prior Mice Infestation

 Keep in mind that if you’ve eliminated an existing mice infestation, you may have set yourself up for a new one.
 Odors from prior mice infestation can prove attractive to other mice looking for shelter.